 Probably all the walking has made you hungry again.
 On my quest for a vegan treat I found the Cherry Red’s Cafe Bar.
 They have tons of vegan options, sweet or savory.
 I had the Vegan Red Velvet cake which was amazing.
 The decoration is quirky and fun.

-If you need a visual of the itinerary please find the map with the walkways and main sights below.
+Last, if you need a visual of my itinerary please find the map with the walkways and main sights below.
 Hope you enjoy your visit!